 A key purpose behind PetGroomer.com has always been to remind groomers to continue their education for years to come.
 Go back to an onsite school for reinforcement training, or attend seminars and workshops held in their area or at trade shows.
-Today groomers can support continuing education online and purchase home study materials including books, DVDs and streaming video.
+Today groomers can support continuing education online and purchase home study materials, including books, DVDs, and streaming videos.

-Other career seekers secure the best initial educational hands-on opportunities before working as a pet groomers, followed by even more continuing education.
+Other career seekers secure the best initial educational hands-on opportunities before working as a pet groomer, followed by even more continuing education.

 Attending an onsite grooming school is a formidable step in the right direction at the start of a career.
 However, students cannot expect to learn everything required for a stellar grooming career at a school.
-They do benefit with the intensive training under supervision.
+They do benefit from the intensive training under supervision.
 Pets are provided to students.
-Ideally they train hands-on with several breeds and mixed breeds.
+Ideally, they train hands-on with several breeds and mixed breeds.

-It is not convenient for home study students to locate pets for their training, let alone find the right spectrum of coat types and styling demands compared to a well managed school’s assignments.
-The time saved from locating pets allows onsite students to groom, groom and groom.
-For this reason they are likely to be employed more readily following the timeline of their career plan.
+It is not convenient for home study students to locate pets for their training, let alone find the right spectrum of coat types and styling demands compared to a well-managed school’s assignments.
+The time saved from locating pets allows onsite students to groom and groom.
+For this reason, they are likely to be employed more readily following the timeline of their career plan.

 Tuition at public colleges for four years can easily be $25,000 and sometimes far more.
-That figure doesn’t include related costs such as books, board or commuting.
-In some fields after four years of college salary ranges may be as little as $20,000 to $25,000 a year.
+That figure doesn’t include related costs such as books, board, or commuting.
+In some fields, salary ranges may be as little as $20,000 to $25,000 a year after four years of college.

-All too often we hear online that pet grooming schools are “expensive.”
+We often hear online that pet grooming schools are “expensive.”
 Nothing could be further from the truth in grooming when you consider how quickly students become employable.

 Look at tuition in another way.
-If your grooming career extends to 20 or 30 years your gross wages are likely to total around a million dollars, and some groomers will earn well over one million dollars.
-There are many four year college graduates that will not earn that level of income, yet they invested tens of thousands of dollars more.
-They did not even earn wages from their career goal four years while attending collage, while new groomers were earning wages in weeks!
+If your grooming career extends to 20 or 30 years, gross wages will likely total around a million dollars, and some groomers will earn well over one million dollars.
+Many four-year college graduates will not earn that level of income, yet they invested tens of thousands of dollars more.
+They did not earn wages from their career goal for four years while attending college, while new groomers earned wages in weeks!

 Never say that the cost of pet grooming school is expensive.
 It isn’t.
 Be honest, it may be out of your financial reach, but that does not make it expensive.